Open Water Swims 2022

 - Offshore: BB, BM, BVI, GCI, GD, HT, SKN, TCI, VI

-- There's now a page for Yet More Swims that don't fit into the schedules above for one reason or another, like short swims, boutiques swims, practice swims, and clinics.
+There's also a page of Yet More Swims that don't fit in the schedules above for one reason or another, like short swims, marathon swims, boutique swims, practice swims, and clinics.